 Last updated 2014

-Escort Passport 9500Ci (Custom installed): A built-in radar detection/laser-jamming system is tough to spot without knowing what to look for, which is one of its key virtues.
+Escort Passport 9500Ci is tough to spot without knowing what to look for, one of its key virtues.

-K40 had this rarefied segment all to itself until Escort and Beltronics (BEL) joined the fray in 2005.
-Their current line-topping custom-installed remotes, the Escort Passport 9500ci and its electronic twin, the BEL STiR-Plus both come standard with laser-jamming systems, the Escort Passport ZR4 laser-jamming system.
+K40 had this rarefied segment all to itself until Escort and Beltronics (BEL) joined the fray.
+Their current line-topping custom-installed remotes, the Escort Passport 9500ci and its electronic twin, the BEL STiR-Plus both come standard with laser-jamming systems.

-The arrival of the Escort Passport 9500Ci and its BEL clone, the BEL STiR-Plus gave us the opportunity to see if K40's bold claims for the K40
+The arrival of the Escort Passport 9500Ci and its BEL clone, the BEL STiR-Plus allowed an opportunity to see if K40's bold claims for the K40

-To learn the truth about these high-end units, over a month-long period we field-tested both for performance and also logged 2,000 miles with each in a
+To learn the truth about these high-end units, over a month-long period I field-tested both for performance and also logged 2,000 miles with each in a

 combination of city and highway driving.
-Here's what we found.
+Here's what I found.

 Escort Passport 9500Ci

-installed in the grille area.
-Only its cockpit-mounted display and control unit (shown here) are visible.
+Escort Passport 9500ci radar antenna and laser-jamming transceivers mount in the grille area.
+Only tiny cockpit-mounted display and control modules are visible.

 This Escort tops the lineup in remote models.
-(The Escort 8500ci Plus offers fewer features, costs less and has somewhat less performance.)
+(The Escort Passport 8500ci Plus offers fewer features, costs far less and has somewhat less performance.)

-The Escort Passport 9500ci is a departure from other remote systems since it uses GPS technology like the Escort Passport Max and Escort Passport 9500ix models.
-It has
+The Escort Passport 9500ci is a departure from other remote systems since it uses GPS technology.
+It shares an electronic platform with the Escort Redline XR, the best-performing windshield-mount model we've tested.

-A small, high-intensity LED display shows operating mode and other vital information.
-We mounted it on the lower edge
+A small LED display shows operating mode and other vital information.
+I mounted it on the lower edge

 of the instrument cluster, midway between the tach and speedo, making it easy to check at a glance.
 For an even